filetrust/Glasswall-Security-Policies/policies/network-security.md

 Passwords must be changed according to the company's Password Policy.
 Additionally, the following requirements apply to changing network device passwords:

-If any network device password is suspected to have been compromised, all network device passwords must be changed immediately.
+If any network device password is suspected to have been compromised, a security incident must be reported to IT Helpdesk and all network device passwords must be changed immediately.

 If a company network or system administrator leaves the company, all passwords to which the administrator could have had access must be changed immediately.
 This statement also applies to any consultant or contractor who has access to administrative passwords.